 Brevity publishes well-known and emerging writers working in the extremely brief (750 words or less) essay form.

-Bernard Cooper suggests that short nonfiction “requires an alertness to detail, a quickening of the senses, a focusing of the literary lens ... until one has magnified some small aspect of what it means to be human.”
+Bernard Cooper suggests that flash nonfiction “requires an alertness to detail, a quickening of the senses, a focusing of the literary lens ... until one has magnified some small aspect of what it means to be human.”
 We fully agree.

 We seldom publish previously published work, but we aren't ruling it out.
-Please let us know if your essay has appeared previously, and where it appeared.
+Please let us know if your essay has appeared previously, and where it has appeared.

 Simultaneous submissions are fine, but please alert us — by withdrawing your submission — as soon as possible if your essay has been taken by another venue.
+Multiple submissions are fine.